Our latest refereed publications

 All our refereed publications

-November 20-25: Stefan Engblom gave a talk Data-driven Epidemiological Simulations: Verotoxigenic E. coli O157 at a workshop Mathematical Biology for Understanding Emerging Infectious Diseases at the Human-Animal-Environment Interface: a "One Health" Approach in Baniff, Canada.
+November 20-25: Stefan Engblom gave a talk Data-driven Epidemiological Simulations: Verotoxigenic E. coli O157 at the workshop Mathematical Biology for Understanding Emerging Infectious Diseases at the Human-Animal-Environment Interface in Banff, Canada.

 November 16: Timofey Mukha attended the Gothenburg Region OpenFOAM User Group Meeting.
 He presented his research on turbulent inflow generation.